Alfresco/tutorials/docs/contract-management/setting-up-rules.md

 As it is now, you would have to do everything manually from declaring a document a “Contract” to moving it from subfolder to subfolder according to its status.

 All that can be automated by setting up a few rules.
 To do so head to the site you created and open the “Document Library”.
-Hover over your Contracts folder, expand “More” on the right and click “Manage Rules”.
+Hover over your Contracts folder, expand “More” on the right and click “Manage Rules”, then select "Create Rule".

 <br />